-If you are pregnant and are involved in any car accident in Houston or anywhere in Texas – regardless of how minor – you should seek medical attention immediately to make sure that the baby is not in any type of stress.
+If you are pregnant and are involved in any car wreck – regardless of how minor – you should seek medical attention immediately to make sure that the baby is not in any type of stress.

 We have seen cases where the accident did not cause an immediate miscarriage but after seeking medical care, the doctors decided to take the baby out early.

-This presents other issues as a premature birth can also be the result of a car accident and depending upon how early the baby is delivered there may or may not be physical repercussions as a result.
+This presents other issues as a premature birth can also be the result of a crash and depending upon how early the baby is delivered there may or may not be physical repercussions as a result.

 You might be entitled to compensation for your injuries.

 However, before you make the call, be sure you have sought medical attention for you and/or your baby first.
 Again, this should be done immediately after the car accident.
 Don’t wait for physical symptoms to arise after the accident.

 Contact Our Houston Car Accident Lawyers For Help

 See the doctor first and have the baby checked out to make sure the is no stress or injury.